MyNameIsDheeraj/Burpsuit-Web-Security-Academy/Cross-site request forgery (CSRF)/4 How to construct a CSRF attack.md

     - **Test** if the intended request is made and the desired action is completed

-## 🖥️ [4.1 Lab: CSRF vulnerability with no defenses](https://github.com/MyNameIsDheeraj/Burpsuit-Web-Security-Academy/blob/main/Cross-site%20request%20forgery%20(CSRF)/0%20Labs/4%201%20Lab%20CSRF%20vulnerability%20with%20no%20defenses.md)
+## 🖥️ 4.1 Lab: CSRF vulnerability with no defenses

+### ▶️ [Click Here](https://github.com/MyNameIsDheeraj/Burpsuit-Web-Security-Academy/blob/main/Cross-site%20request%20forgery%20(CSRF)/0%20Labs/4%201%20Lab%20CSRF%20vulnerability%20with%20no%20defenses.md)

 This lab contains the main source code files and exercises.